rjagerman/glint/README.md

 ## Example usage

+**!
+As the software is currently under heavy development, this will change considerably over time !**

 With your parameter server up and running you can use the library to connect to the parameter servers, construct distributed models and pull/push data.

-**!!
-As the software is currently under heavy development, this will change considerably over time.**

 The parameter server is designed to be highly asynchronous.
 The code uses common concurrency methods from scala.
 If you are unfamiliar with the concepts of Futures, ExecutionContext, etc. it is best to read up on those first.